-INTRODUCTORY/PROBATIONARY PERIOD EVALUATIONS- A formal performance evaluation will be conducted at the end of employee's initial period of hire, known as the introductory or probationary period (90 Days).
+INTRODUCTORY/PROBATIONARY PERIOD EVALUATIONS- - New employees will receive periodic reviews at 30-, 60-, and 90-day intervals from the supervisor.
+Performance evaluations may be conducted to provide the employee and their supervisor with the opportunity to discuss job tasks, identify and correct weaknesses, encourage, and recognize strengths, and discuss positive, purposeful approaches for meeting goals.
+A formal performance evaluation will be conducted at the end of the employee's initial period of hire, known as the introductory or probationary period (90 Days).